ucd-python-bootcamp/Bootcamp-2021/HW3_ADV.md

 ### Assignment
   - This part of the project is only meant to be completed once the [base homework for Day 3](https://ucd-python-bootcamp.github.io/Bootcamp-2021/HW3) has been completed.
 If you have not done so yet, go back and complete this.
-  - This assignment is not actually designed for students to finish this in-person.
-This is a bonus challenge for those that want to deepend their skills and understanding.
+  - This assignment is not actually designed for students to finish in-person.
+This is an extra challenge for those that want to deepen their skills and understanding.
   - Your solution for Day 2 (ADV) should already be able to parse all of the data from the file.
 We will only be working with the data from the countries that medalled today.
   - In base homework, we looked at each variable independently, but now we want to fit a multivariable regression in the form of:
   ```
   medals = A*x + B*y + C*z + D
   ```
-  - We will the `LinearRegression` clas  from `sklearn.linear_model`.
+  - We will the `LinearRegression` class from `sklearn.linear_model`.
 To import only the desired class and not the entire library, use the following command:
   ```
   from sklearn.linear_model import LinearRegression
   ```